h2hamadeh/porosity-prediction/README.md

 # Deep Learning for Porosity Prediction
-This repository contains a "from-scratch" implementation of a fully-connected feedforward neural network for predicting porosity from synethetic geophysical measurements in sandstone formations.
+This repository contains a "from-scratch" implementation of a fully-connected feedforward neural network for predicting porosity from synthetic geophysical measurements in sandstone formations.

 # Porosity Prediction Using Neural Networks